ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/reference-architecture.md

    2. A minimum of 3 worker nodes with extra local block storage is required so that the Portworx built-in internal key-value database (KVDB) can be set up for high availability.
 The KVDB stores the state, configuration data, and metadata for your cluster.
 Your data is automatically replicated across these 3 worker nodes, and you can choose to scale this deployment to replicate data across up to 25 worker nodes.

-   **Storage and backup:**

-2. Portworx Enterprise DR provides Data replication between Red Hat OpenShift source and failover destination clusters in separate regions.
+2. Portworx Enterprise DR provides data replication between Red Hat OpenShift source and failover destination clusters in separate regions.
 Each cluster has its own Portworx Enterprise DR installation and uses a separate Portworx key-value store that is not shared.

 3. {{site.data.keyword.block_storage_is_short}} is used as the backing storage for Portworx Enterprise DR and volumes are provisioned on a per availability zone basis.